natcap/invest.users-guide/source/fisheries.rst

 Valuation is intended to reflect the earnings from the sale of harvest. *Unit Price* gives the price per unit of harvest (either weight or numbers) that fishers receive from buyers.
 This information should be obtainable in reports, from national statistics, or by surveying fishers and buyers. *Fraction Kept After Processing* gives the proportion of each unit of harvest that remains to be sold after processing, or if harvest is specified in numbers, gives the proportion of individuals which are sold.

 Currently, the spiny lobster model is the only sample model with valuation.
-See Arkema et al. *in press* and Toft et al. *in prep* for a description of how valuation parameters were estimated.
+See Arkema et al. *in review* and Toft et al. *in prep (available upon request)* for a description of how valuation parameters were estimated.

 Habitat Dependency and the Habitat Scenario Tool (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^